 1981 - Dr. Saul Rosen initiates a project to capture the history of Computer Science and computer history at Purdue with Dr. Duane Pyle, with notes edited by Alice Penrod.

-1982 - George Goble and Mike Marsh create dual-CPU support for Unix BSD 4 on the DEC Vax platform.
+1982 (ECN) - George Goble and Mike Marsh create dual-CPU support for Unix BSD 4 on the DEC Vax platform.

 1983 (January) – A Control Data Corporation (CDC) Cyber 205 Supercomputer is installed in the MATH data center, with a configuration of a single vector processor, a scalar processor, 106 64-bit words of main memory, and 3 x 109 bytes of disk space.
 A new underground data center addition was added to the MATH building to accommodate the supercomputer.
 It was the second installation of a Cyber 205 in the United States.
-To submit computing jobs to the Cyber 205, the CDC 6500 and VAX 11/780 systems were used as front-end systems.
+To submit computing jobs to the Cyber 205, the CDC 6500 and VAX 11/780 systems are used as front-end systems.

 1984 - Purdue is awarded $5.5M by the National Science Foundation to purchase access to the Cyber 205.
 Saul Rosen was the principal investigator.
 Purdue became one of the first national supercomputing providers, along with the University of Minnesota, and Boeing Computing Service.
 In the following year, NSF would start the supercomputing centers program, funding National Center for Supercomputing Applications (NCSA), San Diego Supercomputer Center (SDSC), Pittsburgh Supercomputing Center (PSC), Cornell Theory Center, and the von Neumann Center.
 Note that NCSA, SDSC, and PSC are still supercomputer centers today.